Performance Analysis of Superconductor-constriction-Superconductor Transmon Qubits: Results and Discussion

-where $n_g$ is the offset charge.
-The wave equation for a SIS transmon can be solved analytically \cite{Koch2007}.

-In a ScS transmon, the potential energy is given by Eq. \ref{EJ_singleNB}, so that the Hamiltonian becomes,

-The wave equation of a ScS transmon can be solved numerically using the finite difference method, in which the Hamiltonian is expressed in a discretized space of phase $\varphi\in[-\pi, \pi)$, with the periodic boundary condition applied to both ends.
-The validity of the computation is confirmed by comparing a similar numerical solution of the wave equation for a SIS transmon with the analytical solutions presented by Koch \emph{et al} \cite{Koch2007} (see also Appendix \ref{appendix A}).
-Figure \ref{Eigenstates} compares the first 4 eigenstates of a SIS transmon and a ScS transmon, both with $E_J/E_C=20$ and $n_g=1/2$.
+For a nanobridge ScS transmon with the potential energy illustrated in Fig. \ref{I_single_nb_GL}c, the wave equation can be solved numerically using the finite difference method, in which the Hamiltonian is expressed in a discretized space of phase $\varphi\in[-\pi, \pi)$, with the periodic boundary condition applied to both ends.
+The validity of our computation is confirmed by comparing a similar numerical solution of the wave equation for a SIS transmon with the analytical solutions presented by Koch \emph{et al} \cite{Koch2007} (see also Appendix \ref{appendix C}).
+Figure \ref{Eigenstates} compares the first four eigenstates of a SIS transmon and a nanobridge ScS transmon with length $d/\xi=2.25$ and anharmonicity coefficient $a_1=-1/2$, both with $E_J/E_C=20$ and $n_g=1/2$.
 Although the lower level eigenenergies and eigenfunctions are similar, the differences become more apparent at higher energies.
-This trend is more clearly observed for the transition energies $E_{0m} = E_m - E_0$ calculated for both transmon types, across a range of $E_J/E_C$ from 1 and 100 (Figure \ref{Anharmonicity}a).
-This difference reflects the smaller anharmonicity of the ScS transmon, compared to the SIS transmon.
-By treating the leading anharmonic term ($-\varphi^4/24$) in Eq. \ref{EJ_singleNB2} as a perturbation to the harmonic potential and applying the first-order perturbation theory, the $m$th eigenenergy of a SIS transmon is approximated by \cite{Koch2007}:
+This trend is more clearly observed for the transition energies $E_{0m} = E_m - E_0$ calculated for SIS transmon and the nanobridge ScS transmons at $n_g=1/2$, across a range of $E_J/E_C$ from 1 and 100 (Figure \ref{Anharmonicity}a).
+The calculation is made for three different nanobridge lengths, $d/\xi$ = 1.60, 2.25, and 3.20, which correspond to anharmonicity coefficients of $a_1 = -2/3$, $-1/2$, and $-1/3$, respectively.
+In general, ScS transmons with shorter constrictions ($d/\xi$) behave more like SIS transmons, with longer constrictions becoming more QHO-like.